phillycommunitywireless/phillycommunitywireless/content/en/airmonitor.md

 title: "Air Monitoring"
 ---

-# Act on Air: The Philly Air Monitor Project
+## Act on Air: The Philly Air Monitor Project

 Philly Community Wireless has been working since 2023 to deploy [PurpleAir monitors](https://www2.purpleair.com/) on our public network.
-Since 2023, we have installed a dozen air monitors in the North Philadelphia neighborhoods of Norris Square, Fairhill, and Kensington.  at several install sites around our network to provide real-time air monitoring.
+Since 2023, we have installed over a dozen air monitors in the North Philadelphia neighborhoods of Norris Square, Fairhill, and Kensington  at several install sites around our network to provide real-time air monitoring.

-# Measuring Air Quality
+## Measuring Air Quality

 [Purple air monitors](https://www2.purpleair.com/) enable communities to engage in citizen science around pollution in their neighborhoods.